-For parents engaged in the age-old debate — private school vs. public school — the decision can feel overwhelmingly big and full of unknowns.
-While addressing those essential unknowns — Which will best prepare my child for the future?
-Which aligns best with our values? — parents also have the difficult task of sorting through the various merits and trade-offs of private school and public school, including everything from cost to commute and community.
+For parents engaged in the age-old debate — private school vs. public school — the decision can feel overwhelmingly complex.
+There are the big unknowns — Which will best prepare my child for the future?
+Which style of education aligns best with our values? — as well as myriad practical considerations, such as the various merits and trade-offs of private school and public school, including everything from cost to commute and community.

 These questions have arguably never been harder to answer.
 According to the National Center for Education Statistics, some 57 million kids enrolled this year in public, private, charter, and parochial schools nationwide, the largest student population in our history.
 When it comes to the old public vs. private school conundrum, there are abundant practical considerations, that go beyond cost.